 contemplating gold is an outdoor site-responsive screening which provokes a dialogue between contemporary relationships to money and images of the remains of gold-digging sites.

 From the 1850’s, the Dja Dja Wurrung land around Castlemaine was upturned, turned over and denuded as a result of the goldrush. contemplating gold focuses not upon the gold mining that was, but rather upon the present environment, the earth emptied of gold.
-Juxtaposing footage which shows the consequences of a past relationship to gold and money with audio of contemporary locals reflecting on our present financial concerns, this work acts as a provocation, setting up echoes, oscillations, reverberations on the (dis)connections between money and country.
+Juxtaposing footage showing the consequences of a past relationship to gold and money with audio of contemporary locals reflecting on our present financial concerns, this work acts as a provocation, setting up echoes, oscillations, reverberations on the (dis)connections between money and country.
 In this context, the work may perform a role somewhere between an oracle and that of an elderly neighbour who has seen a lot of change, a lot of repetition.

 contemplating gold incorporates the following: